a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/content/en/aboutA11yFirst.md

 ### Acknowledgements

-Many of the ideas and motivations for the A11yFirst Project were the result of work done previously by a group of software developers, led by Mike Scott, who created the OneNet content management system, which includes as its centerpiece an accessible WYSIWYG editor.
+Many of the ideas and motivations for the A11yFirst Project were the result of work done previously by a group of software developers at the Illinois Department of Human Services (DHS), led by Mike Scott, who created the OneNet content management system, which includes as its centerpiece an accessible WYSIWYG editor.

-The OneNet CMS has been in use by the State of Illinois since the mid 2000's.
+The OneNet CMS has been in use by the Illinois DHS since 2006 to promote accessible authoring for their intranet and main website.

 Mr. Scott also participated in the requirements gathering phase of the A11yFirst Project.